 Choosing the right bed for your dog

-Dogs are active animals who enjoy exploring, sniffing and playing but it's also really important for them to get enough rest.
-As dog owners we can help our dogs to get the important down-time they need by making sure they have somewhere quiet and comfortable to snooze without any disturbances.
+Dogs are active animals who enjoy exploring, sniffing and playing, but it's also really important for them to get enough rest.
+As dog owners, we can help our dogs get the important downtime they need by making sure they have somewhere quiet and comfortable to snooze without any disturbances.

-Some bed shapes, such as box beds or others with a side allow your dog to really cosy down - these can help keep them warm and protected them from any draughts.
+- Box beds or others with a side allow your dog to really cosy down - these can help keep them warm and protected from any draughts.
 Other beds might be better in summer when your dog may want to stay cooler.

 Luxury dog beds for special dogs